PHACDataHub/data-mesh-ref-impl/paradire/doc/part-iii.md

 # [Part III - PT and F clusters in harmony](#part-iii---pt-and-f-clusters-in-harmony)

-# Kubernetes Cluster Deployment Script: `launch_pt_federal_cluster.sh`
+# Kubernetes Cluster Deployment Script

 ## Overview
-The `launch_pt_federal_cluster.sh` script is an automation tool for managing Kubernetes cluster deployments for 13 provinces and a Federal cluster.
+The [`launch_pt_federal_cluster.sh`](../k8s/launch_pt_federal_cluster.sh) script is an automation tool for managing Kubernetes cluster deployments for 13 provinces and a Federal cluster.
 It leverages Helm, a package manager for Kubernetes, to facilitate the installation, upgrade, and uninstallation of these clusters.

 ## Prerequisites
 - Bash shell.